citusdata/citus_docs/sharding/data_modeling.rst

     primary key (day, page_id)
   );

 Precomputing aggregates is called *roll-up*.
 Notice that distributing both tables by :code:`page_id` co-locates their data per-page.
 Any aggregate functions grouped per page can run in parallel, and this includes aggregates in roll-ups.
-We can use PostgreSQL `UPSERT <https://www.postgresql.org/docs/current/static/sql-insert.html#SQL-ON-CONFLICT>`_ to create and update rollups, like this (this SQL takes a parameter for the lower bound timestamp):
+We can use PostgreSQL `UPSERT <https://www.postgresql.org/docs/current/static/sql-insert.html#SQL-ON-CONFLICT>`_ to create and update rollups, like this (the SQL below takes a parameter for the lower bound timestamp):

 .. code-block:: postgres